arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP SET VALUE

-The `VP SET VALUE` command <!-- REF _command_.VP_SET_VALUE.Summary -->assigns a specified value to a designated cell range<!-- END REF -->.

-The command allows you to use a generic code to set and format the types of values in *rangeObj*, whereas other commands, such as [VP SET TEXT VALUE](#vp-set-text-value) and [VP SET NUM VALUE](#vp-set-num-value), reduce the values to specific types.

 <!-- REF _command_.VP_SET_VALUE.Syntax -->**VP SET VALUE** ( *rangeObj* : Object ; *valueObj* : Object ) <!-- END REF -->

 <!-- REF _command_.VP_SET_VALUE.Params -->